Lévy–Steinitz theorem

-In mathematics, the Lévy–Steinitz theorem identifies the set of values to which rearrangements of an infinite series of vectors in Rn can converge.
+In mathematics, the Lévy–Steinitz theorem identifies the set of values to which sums of rearrangements of an infinite series of vectors in Rn can converge.
 It was proved by Paul Lévy in his first published paper when he was 19 years old.
 In 1913 Ernst Steinitz filled in a gap in Lévy's proof and also proved the result by a different method.

 In an expository article, Peter Rosenthal stated the theorem in the following way.